Biebar/dog/README.md

 ## Man (and woman)'s best friend

-The solution to the abovementinoned problems is simple.
+The solution to the abovementioned problems is simple.
 I made a program `dog` whose behaviour is close to `cat`.
 However, `dog` will load into memory every file it is given before printing them to `stdout`.
 You might say that this is a waste of memory, but please keep in mind that on a 64-bits machine, you have access to 16EB of RAM.

 ### `dog.c`'s advantages